 - Have signed all agreements and are ready to start working.

 Now, let’s get down to business and create our first product.

-Switch to your developer account and choose an app.
+Switch to your developer account and choose the app.

-Then, in the menu on the left, find the Products section, select Subscriptions and press Create a Subscription.
+Then, in the menu on the left, find the Products section, select Subscriptions and click Create a Subscription.

 Then, we’ll see the subscription configurator.
 Here are some important points.

 - Create the ID that will be used in the app.
 It’s a good idea to add a subscription period or some other useful information to ID, thus, you can create products in one style, and make analyzing the sales statistics easier.